IBM/tekton-tutorial-openshift/docs/README.md

-# OpenShift Deployment using Tekton Pipelines
+# Secure OpenShift Deployment using Tekton Pipelines

 Tekton is an open source project to configure and run CI/CD pipelines within a OpenShift/Kubernetes cluster.